netsuite-upload-org/netsuite-upload/README.md

 ![Snippet & commands](img/snippet_addModule.gif)

-### 3. Re-Base the Root Folder
+### 3. Rebase the Root Folder

-You can rebase the root folder through the `netSuiteUpload.rootDirectory` setting.
+You can set the remote destination folder in NetSuite to SuiteScripts (default) or a subfolder of SuiteScripts with the `netSuiteUpload.rootDirectory` setting.
 This might be useful if you have a folder in the NS file cabinet called `SuiteScripts\Development` where you experiment with scripts before you move them to a `SuiteScripts\Production` folder.

 In this kind of work flow, you might do development work within `SuiteScripts\Development`.
 When you're satisfied, you'd change Settings.json (or Workspace settings in your `.vscode\settings.json` file) to change the base to `SuiteScripts\Production`.
 Then you'd push up all the files you were working with.